BrianHicks/montage/README.md

 `montage vex` will keep track of what you're doing and start saying things every two seconds (by default) when the time you gave expires.
 Just keep it running in some terminal.

+`vex` can also run scripts for you if you'd like to automatically hook up things happening on the system to (e.g.) make your life more annoying or write reports somewhere automatically.
+See the sample scripts at `sample_scripts/` for how they'll be called.

 ### Xbar

 You can run `montage xbar` to get a status bar appropriate for controlling tasks in [xbar](https://xbarapp.com/)